EmmyDunny1/First-Solidity-Project/README.md

 * Repeate the same procedure to execute the burn function.
 Note that burn function executes only if the balances token is greater or equal to the inputed amount.

+## Contributing
+If you would like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
+Contributions are welcome!

 ## Authors